fivethirtyeight/data/russia-investigation/README.md

 This folder contains data behind the story [Is The Russia Investigation Really Another Watergate?](https://projects.fivethirtyeight.com/russia-investigation/).

+`russia-investigation.csv` contains every special investigation since the Watergate probe began in 1973 and who was charged in them.

 Header | Definition
 ---|---------
 `investigation` | Unique id for each investigation